Thiruppathisaram

 Thiruppathisaram is a village in the Kanyakumari District of Tamil Nadu, the southern Indian state.
-This village is renowned for the Thiruvazhmarban Temple dedicated to Lord Thiruvazhimarban, Supreme God (Vishnu).
+This village is renowned for the Thiruvazhmarban Temple dedicated (Vishnu).

 The Place

-Thiruppathisaram, also known as Thiruvanparisaram is to the north-east of Nagercoil in Kanyakumari district, around 3.5 km from Nagercoil city centre.
-The place derives its name from a 5000-year-old temple dedicated to Thiruvazhimarban (Lord in whose heart Thiru - Goddess Padmavati abodes) Lord Vishnu.
+Thiruppathisaram, also known as Thiruvanparisaram, is to the north-east of Nagercoil in Kanyakumari district, around 3.5 km from Nagercoil.
+The place derives its name from a 5000-year-old temple dedicated to Thiruvazhimarban (Lord in whose heart Thiru - Goddess Padmavati abodes), a form of Vishnu.
 Thiruppathisaram is part of the 108 Divya Desams and Malayala Nattu Thiruppatigal.